Notify me

 The first luxury watch brand was Patek Philippe, which was founded in 1839.

-One of the reasons that there’s a strong relationship between watch design and fine jewelry, is that when women began buying more luxury watches in the 20th Century, it was natural for watchmakers to combine watchmaking with the fine jewelry influences (see below) already known to be popular for women, but not used much n items for men, at that time.
+One of the reasons that there’s a strong relationship between watch design and fine jewellery, is that when women began buying more luxury watches in the 20th Century, it was natural for watchmakers to combine watchmaking with the fine jewellery influences (see below) already known to be popular for women, but not used much in items for men, at that time.
 Through most of their history, most timepieces could only be purchased by the elite.

 Luxury watch brands like Rolex and Omega began to emerge during the 1920’s and ’30’s, offering high-end timepieces.
-The 1960’s and 70’s saw a shift towards more colorful and adventurous watch designs, as well as experimentation with bold colors and shapes.
+The 1960’s and 70’s saw a shift towards more colourful and adventurous watch designs, as well as experimentation with bold colours and shapes.

-The 2000’s saw further innovations including use of materials such as sapphire crystal, and carbon fiber used in the watch below:
+The 2000’s saw further innovations including use of materials such as sapphire crystal, and carbon fibre used in the watch below:

 In today’s society, luxury watches are used to show one’s aesthetic choices, in addition to being a status symbol, and are sometimes bought as investments.